United Kingdom Birding Tour: England in Spring

 Days 7 – 8.
 Yorkshire birding

-We will spend two full days birding around the county of Yorkshire.
-We will focus our attention near our base in the farmed landscape of the Vale of York and the surrounding hills (the Chalk Wolds).
-This patchwork of arable and pastoral farmland (many areas managed specially for flora and fauna) interspersed with woodland and ‘common land’ forms an incredibly important mosaic of habitats, and here we may find European Turtle Dove (now regrettably a rare breeding bird in the country).
+We will spend two full days birding in North Yorkshire, and the East Riding of Yorkshire, focusing on the farmed landscape of the Vale of York and the surrounding chalk hills of the Yorkshire Wolds.
+This patchwork of arable and pastoral farmland with many areas managed specially for flora and fauna, interspersed with woodland and ‘common land’ (shared land) forms an incredibly important mosaic of habitats.
+Here we may find European Turtle Dove, which is now, regrettably, a rare breeding bird in the country.

-Part of the farmland in the Vale of York is a seasonally flooded wetland, and depending on water levels during the preceding winter there may be some bonus birds within the area we will be birding, such as Black-necked Grebe, Ruff, Black-tailed Godwit, Spotted Crake, Garganey, Corn Crake, Common Quail, Common Tern, or Black Tern.
+Part of the farmland in the Vale of York forms a seasonally flooded wetland and, depending on water levels, we will look for species such as Garganey, Ruff, Black-tailed Godwit, Common Tern, and rarities like Common Quail, Black-necked Grebe, Black Tern, Spotted and Corn Crakes.

-Moving further from the city of York, one of the must-see places on the Yorkshire Coast is Bempton Cliffs RSPB reserve.
-Here huge and staggering sea cliffs will be packed with returning breeding seabirds like Common Murre (Common Guillemot), Razorbill, European Shag, Black-legged Kittiwake, Northern Fulmar, and Northern Gannet.
-There may even be our first chance of seeing the gorgeous (and clown-like) Atlantic Puffin, and likely European Herring Gull, Great Black-backed Gull, Lesser Black-backed Gull, Great Skua, and Peregrine Falcon will all be patrolling the sea cliffs, looking for an easy meal.
+Moving further from the city of York, one of the must-see sites on the Yorkshire Coast is Bempton Cliffs RSPB reserve.
+These towering sea cliffs will be packed with returning breeding seabirds, including Common Murre (Common Guillemot), Razorbill, European Shag, Black-legged Kittiwake, Northern Fulmar, and Northern Gannet.
+We may also have our first chance to see the gorgeous and charismatic Atlantic Puffin, while Great Skua, Peregrine Falcon, European Herring, Great Black-backed, and Lesser Black-backed Gulls will likely be seen patrolling the sea cliffs in search of an easy meal.

-While we are at the coast we will need to keep an eye out for passage migrants; anything could turn up here at this time of year from the likes of White Stork to Eurasian Hoopoe to Eurasian Wryneck.
-None of these are necessarily to be expected, but with spring migration you never exactly know, and this area has a track record of rare birds turning up!
-However, birds like Wood Warbler, Common Redstart, and European Pied Flycatcher might be more likely.
-We will probably also visit the rarity hotspots of Flamborough Head or Spurn Point during this time; exact locations will depend on the weather and the rarity forecast.
+While we are at the coast we will keep an eye out for passage migrants, as anything could turn up at this time of year, from White Stork to Eurasian Hoopoe to Eurasian Wryneck.
+Although none are necessarily to be expected, our tour coincides with the peak of spring migration and this area has a strong track record of rare birds turning up!
+More likely migrants include the exciting British woodland trio of Wood Warbler, Common Redstart, and European Pied Flycatcher.
+We will probably also visit the rarity hotspots of Flamborough Head or Spurn Point, though the exact locations will depend on the weather and rarity forecast.

 Overnight: York (two nights)